suldanaa/MemoMe-App/README.md

 ### Description

-A photo-journal app where you're encouraged to take images, add your entries, and look back on your entries throughout the years.
+A journal app where you're encouraged to add your entries, and look back on your entries throughout the years.

 ### App Evaluation

 [Evaluation of your app across the following attributes]
 - **Category:** Lifestyle
-- **Mobile:** Real-time capturing of your life through your phone camera lenses gives this app a particular need for it to be a mobile app.
+- **Mobile:** Real-time logging of your enteries gives this app a particular need for it to be a mobile app.
 It wouldn't be able to be a website and hold the same purpose.
-- **Story:** We live in a time where many life-documentation apps are based around social engagement.
+- **Story:** We live in a time where many life-documentation through apps is common yet based around social engagement.
 Locket, instagram, snapchat.
-We have very few photo apps where the main goal is to document things for your own interest in looking back at where you were earlier in the year.
+We have very few apps where the main goal is to document things for your own interest in looking back at what you were thinking earlier in the year.
 - **Market:** Those who love journaling and life-documentation, but want a more private and accessible way to do such a thing.
-- **Habit:** People will use this whenever they get the urge to photograph something, it can be multiple times a day, everyday.
+- **Habit:** People will use this to reflect on their day, once a day.
+Everyday.
-- **Scope:** We haven't discussed how to incorporate a camera view yet so I'm a bit intimidated by that aspect.
-However, every other part is something we've already done (persiting data, calender view, etc.) However, I have a very clear view of the app.
+- **Scope:** I have a very clear view of the app, since it's built similary to a to-do list we created.
+I understand how to implement a calender view, persistent data, etc.

 ## Product Spec